 What is the difference between a foundation repair and foundation leveling?

 Final word of advise, hire your own structural engineer to conduct a Level B assessment of the foundation after leveling operations.
 A Level B assessment is a foundation assessment that will identify areas of structural distress (cracks) and also include a slab survey.
 It is highly recommended to have the structural engineer take before and after measurements of the slab to monitor and track the amount the foundation has been lifted and to establish a base elevation to monitor throughout the life of the structure.
 If the foundation leveling company offers their own engineer, make sure the engineer is a structural engineer.
+Refer to the article “Does the foundation ‘repair’ company need to pull a permit” to learn how you can check if the engineer is a structural engineer.
 Remember, leveling a concrete slab on grade may cause more cracks to appear, break plumbing, window, doors or roofing.
 These repairs are not covered by the leveling company.